Pelvic Floor Rehab in Ocala, Florida

-During Pelvic Floor Rehabilitation, the doctor will begin with a thorough evaluation of your symptoms and severity of the pain.
+During pelvic floor rehabilitation, Dr. Riley will begin with a thorough evaluation of your symptoms and severity of the pain.
 By understanding the flexibility and strength of the muscles that make up your pelvic area and the sensitivity of the tissue surrounding the pelvic organs, your doctor will be able to recommend a specific plan for care.

 Depending on the practice, treatment may include: